What is UCAS Clearing?

 You may decide to go through university Clearing for numerous reasons.
 Maybe you’ve already applied for university, however missed out on your firm and insurance choices, or you’ve only just thought about going to university in September.
 Whatever the reason, the UCAS Clearing system is a great way to grab a university spot.

 Remember that you may not need Clearing if you miss your grades by a small margin.
 Universities you have already applied for may offer you a space on an alternative course.
-If an alternative course is offered, it will appear on UCAS track on A Level results day.
+If an alternative course is offered, it will appear on UCAS Hub on A Level results day.
 If another option is not offered you could reach out to the university and ask if there is any space.
-This is why it is important to check your UCAS track as early as possible on results day.
+This is why it is important to check your UCAS Hub as early as possible on results day.
 If there are any spaces left, you’ll want to be first in the door.

 If you’ve exceeded your grade expectations and would like to now change your course or university, you can use Clearing.
-Up until this year, changing course/university as a result of better grades was done through UCAS Adjustment.
-However, last year UCAS announced that the service was closing and now students must go through Clearing if they wish to apply for a new course/university.
+Up until 2021, changing course/university as a result of better grades was done through UCAS Adjustment.
+However, UCAS announced that the service was closing and now students must go through Clearing if they wish to apply for a new course/university.
 Remember, if you want to change course but still go to the same university, the best thing to do is ask the university directly.
 If they agree you will be sent an updated offer for the new course.

 Didn’t apply to university before the UCAS deadline?
 No worries, you can apply for university directly through the UCAS clearing system.
 However, bear in mind you can only apply for university through Clearing when you have received your A level results.